LegacyFixer

 Run time

-Controlled beta is open for selected repositories.
+LegacyFixer is in controlled early access for selected repositories.
 The safest first step is passive monitoring: LegacyFixer records the result without creating pull requests.
-PR creation can be enabled later with explicit limits.
+PR creation can be enabled later with explicit repository-level limits.